vmware/terraform-provider-avi/website/docs/r/avi_actiongroupconfig.html.markdown

 The following arguments are supported:

 * `external_only` - (Required) Generate alert only to external destinations.
-Allowed in enterprise with any value edition, essentials(allowed values- false) edition, basic(allowed values- false) edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition(allowed values- false), basic edition(allowed values- false), enterprise with cloud services edition.
 * `level` - (Required) When an alert is generated, mark its priority via the alert level.
 Enum options - ALERT_LOW, ALERT_MEDIUM, ALERT_HIGH.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `name` - (Required) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `name` - (Required) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `action_script_config_ref` - (Optional) Reference of the action script configuration to be used.
 It is a reference to an object of type alertscriptconfig.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `autoscale_trigger_notification` - (Optional) Trigger notification to autoscale manager.
-Allowed in enterprise with any value edition, essentials(allowed values- false) edition, basic(allowed values- false) edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition(allowed values- false), basic edition(allowed values- false), enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
-* `description` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+* `description` - (Optional) Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `email_config_ref` - (Optional) Select the email notification configuration to use when sending alerts via email.
 It is a reference to an object of type alertemailconfig.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `snmp_trap_profile_ref` - (Optional) Select the snmp trap notification to use when sending alerts via snmp trap.
 It is a reference to an object of type snmptrapprofile.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `syslog_config_ref` - (Optional) Select the syslog notification configuration to use when sending alerts via syslog.
 It is a reference to an object of type alertsyslogconfig.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts